 The braking system of a vehicle has one important purpose; to slow down (and stop) your vehicle.
 The brake pedal is what you use to communicate to the car that you want it to slow down and it should always function the same.

 When you push down on the brake pedal a little, you’re telling your car to slow down a bit.
-When you apply maximum force to the brake pedal, you’re telling your car you want to slow down very quickly.
-But even with stomping on the brake pedal, it should not go all the way down to the floor.
+When you apply maximum force to the brake pedal, you’re telling your car you want to slow down as fast as possible.
+But even with stomping on the brake pedal, it should not go all the way down to the floor easily.

-So what happens if you push down on the brake pedal and it does goes all the way to the floor when the engine is running?
-If the pedal sinks to the floor, there is certainly an issue in your braking system that should be addressed as soon as possible.
+So what happens if you push down on the brake pedal and it does goes all the way to the floor with very little effort?
+If the pedal sinks to the floor, there is an issue in your braking system that should be addressed as soon as possible.
 The inability to stop quickly is very likely to cause a serious accident.

 Reasons Your Brake Pedal Goes to the Floor

-Technically, there are two main causes that would make the brake pedal sink all the way to the floor.
+Technically, there are three main causes that would make the brake pedal sink all the way to the floor.